-After graduating from Philadelphia's Charles Morris Price School of Advertising & Journalism, a few classes at Philadelphia Museum College of Art, three years in the Army (including 18 months in Eritrea doing the African version of "Good Morning Vietnam" from a 7,628-foot mountain top), then back to Philly for a year as Account Executive-TV producer-Copywriter-Art Director at Ball Associates Advertising Agency, followed by two years at WIP Radio as Publicity Director and voiceover announcer, I entered Art Center College of Design in Los Angeles in 1968.
+After graduating from Philadelphia's Charles Morris Price School of Advertising & Journalism, ad design classes at Philadelphia Museum College of Art, three years in the Army (including 18 months in Eritrea doing the African version of "Good Morning Vietnam" from a 7,628-foot mountain top), then back to Philly for a year as Account Executive-TV producer-Copywriter-Art Director at Ball Associates Advertising Agency, followed by two years at WIP Radio as Publicity Director and voiceover announcer, I entered Art Center College of Design in Los Angeles in 1968.

 With veteran's educational benefits good for only two and a half years at that time, I completed the four-year BFA in two years and nine months.